 Product substitution & Counterfeit products

 Fake timesheets & ghost workers

 RISK PROFILING & MATURITY ASSESSMENT

-Understanding the risk that your organisation faces can be challenging in the current climate particularly where such a global event hasn’t been planned for that includes the limitation and the lack of information and resources.
+Understanding the risk that an organisation faces can be challenging particularly where such a global event or disaster hasn’t been planned for that includes the limitation and the lack of information and resources.
 However, recognising and planning for this type of event including types of fraud and criminal activity in the short term is the first step in introducing risk mitigation.

 Questions that should be asked include how mature is your organisation when it comes to business resilience and business continuity, do you understand and are you able to measure your operational controls approach and governance including information security and cyber risk.

 Risk profiling and a maturity assessment will reduce future impact that includes illicit activity by criminal groups.
 To limit future financial loss organisations must take the position that this type of event will happen again and should introduce a strategy to mitigate risk to individuals, business and supply chains to ensure organisation and procurement integrity and that these risks aren't passed on to clients and customers.